OpeOnikute/opeonikute.github.io/posts/2020-year-in-review.md

 ## Work

-I transitioned into a full-time DevOps role at [Paystack](http://paystack.com/) at the beginning of the year, and it been amazing so far.
-The best thing about working in Paystack is the culture and then the people.
+I transitioned from a previous full-stack role to a DevOps role at [Paystack](http://paystack.com/) at the beginning of the year, and it has been amazing so far.
+The best thing about working at Paystack is the culture and then the people.
 Everywhere you turn, there’s someone who is a genius at what they do.

-My reasons for the transition were achieved in just 6 months and then some.
+My reasons for the transition were achieved in just 6 months and then my expectations kept getting exceeded.
 I also managed to get promoted within my first 3 months which was cool 🎉.

 My role is a blend of Observability & DevOps, which means I get to spend a lot of time looking under the hood to understand how complex systems work, building tools to automate that and sharing that information with other engineers.